Helediron/dualuniverse/README.md

 These scripts are not actively maintained, but a historic collection from dark times we don't (cannot) speak about.

+Beta note: Right click a used programming board and select "remove dynamic properties" before reusing it.

 ## AntiGravityController

 Manage antigravity generator with a "touchscreen".
 Poke the screen with your mouse, *not* with F.